theofficialcopypaste/Multiboot-Tips/README.md

   * First, install Ventoy USB as GPT format.
   * Spare at least 1.5GB space for other purpose.
 In this case, we spare the space for OpenCore purpose.
   * After ventoy installation, format 1.5GB spare space using [DiskGenius](www.diskgenius.com) as ESP partition format.
 Usually this will format the space as fat32.
-Rename partition as `OpenCore`, label as `OC`.
+Rename partition as `Install`.
 Marked partition as `boot` & `ESP`.
   * Just move other operating system `.iso`, `.img`, `.vhd` or etc to the drive named Ventoy.
-  * Move OpenCore `EFI` folder to pare 1.5GB extra EFI partition.
+  * Create OpenCore fat32 `.iso` or `.img` (+R/W support), rename as `OpenCore` which contain OpenCore `EFI` and move the image to Ventoy.
-  * Move `com.apple.recovery.boot` ([macOS online Recovery](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#making-the-installer-in-windows)) exatcly at the same place where OpenCore `EFI` folder is located.
+  * Move `com.apple.recovery.boot` ([macOS online Recovery](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#making-the-installer-in-windows)) to extra 1.5GB partition

     ![Capture](https://user-images.githubusercontent.com/72515939/206798635-6758fdc7-3988-4dd4-bdf3-d193d5648be1.PNG)

 * Method 2: Ventoy (Linux)

   * Same procedure as above, install Ventoy to USB as GPT format.
 Extract and hook Ventoy folder in terminal ie: `cd /home/copypaste/Desktop/ventoy-1.0.84` then, `sudo sh ./Ventoy2Disk.sh -i -r 1500MB -g /dev/sdx`. `x` is your usb path.
 You may run/execute `VentoyGUI.x86_64` for Graphic user interface session.
+  * Spare at least 1.5GB space for other purpose.
+In this case, we spare the space for OpenCore purpose.
-  * Spare exactly the same space (1.5GB) to create extra EFI patition using [gparted](https://gparted.org/).
+  * Create extra EFI patition using [gparted](https://gparted.org/).
 Usually this will format the space as fat32.
-Rename partition as `OpenCore`, label as `OC`.
+Rename partition as `Install`.
 Manage flags as `boot` & `esp`.

     ![Screenshot_20221206_201057](https://user-images.githubusercontent.com/72515939/205910901-6456de42-b739-493d-80ca-a0269c6d4388.png)

   * Just move other operating system `.iso`, `.img`, `.vhd` or etc to the drive named Ventoy.
-  * Move OpenCore `EFI` folder to pare 1.5GB extra EFI partition.
+  * Create OpenCore fat32 `.iso` or `.img` (+R/W support), rename as `OpenCore` which contain OpenCore `EFI` and move the image to Ventoy.
-  * Move `com.apple.recovery.boot` ([macOS online Recovery](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html#making-the-installer-in-linux)) exatcly at the same place where OpenCore `EFI` folder is located.
+  * Move `com.apple.recovery.boot` ([macOS online Recovery](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html#making-the-installer-in-linux)) to extra 1.5GB partition.

 * Both method will produce 3 partition:
   * VentoyEFI (Ventoy boot).